greylabel/mac-dev-playbook/docs/full-mac-setup.md

 Sign in to iCloud and the App Store.

 ### Software Update
-Install any available macOS updates.
+Install any available macOS and App Store updates.

 ### Xcode
 Install Xcode command line tools.